Another whirlwind day in a campaign that nearly gave me a heart attack!

 'We'll be sending you details of the next steps of the editorial process outline in the the coming weeks'

 On my part I look forward to further debates on history with everyone (we had a good one on the Armada earlier tonight) and I'll ensure that you are regularly updated with progress on the book.
-Do let me know if you have any further questions, the answers to which can also be found on Unbound's FAQ page.
+Do let me know if you have any further questions on the publishing process, and many answers can also be found on Unbound's FAQ page.

 Have a great night, time for me to finally grab some sleep before midnight!